legoffba/legoffba/README.md

 Currently a PhD student at EDYTEM - Université Savoie Mont Blanc France

-My main field study is 3D models using eather photogrammetry and lidar.
+My main field study is 3D models using either photogrammetry and lidar.
 I sometime use programming, mostly in python to answer specific problems in my field.

 <!---